-• Example: A doctor sends us information about your diagnosis and treatment plan so we can arrange additional services.
+Example: A doctor sends us information about your diagnosis and treatment plan so we can arrange additional services.

 Run our organization.
-We can use and share your health information to help run the plan, improve your care, and contact you when necessary.
+We can use and disclose your information to run our organization and contact you when necessary.

 Example: We use health information about you to develop better services for you.